Share with friends who are paying retail price for their travel!

 Improving Your Payment History

-Keeping your payment history at 100% is simple: Make all of your payments on time!This means paying off the Statement Balance when your monthly statement becomes available.
-You do not have to pay off the entire Current Balance (you can if you want) because the more recent charges will show up on the next statement balance.
-Also, you want to ignore the Minimum Payment Due because this means you will be carrying a balance and paying interest — this is never recommended.
-Making all your payments on time ensures that you will never pay any late fees, and you will never pay interest on your cards.
+Keeping your payment history at 100% is simple: Make all of your payments on time!
+This means paying off the Statement Balance when your monthly statement becomes available.
+You do not have to pay off the current balance (you can do so if you want) because the more recent charges will appear on the next statement balance.
+Also, you want to ignore the Minimum Payment Due because this means you will carry a balance and pay interest — this is never recommended.
+Making all your payments on time ensures that you will never pay any late fees or interest on your cards.

 1) Make the payment ASAP; and